 This can help in two ways.

-- Buy things early and save on shipping to stock up your gift closet with amazing gifts for the upcoming holidays.
+1. Buy things early and save on shipping to stock up your gift closet with amazing gifts for the upcoming holidays.

-- Wait until closer to the time and send those gifts directly to the recipient taking advantage of gift wrapping if the store you are buying from offers it.
+2. Wait until closer to the time and send those gifts directly to the recipient taking advantage of gift wrapping if the store you are buying from offers it.

-Either way, having a list and a system of what you need and who you are shopping for is crucial for keeping track on your list and your budget all at the same time.
+Either way, having a list and a system of what you need and who you are shopping for is crucial for keeping track of your list and your budget all at the same time.

 How to Organize Your Gift Closet

-Easy.
-You label it.
+Easy, you label it.

-Birthday gift October 2020
+For Katey – Birthday gift October

-Label it as soon as you buy it so you don’t forget it.
+Label it as soon as you buy it, so you don’t forget it.

-After you label, it put it in your gift closet.
+After you label it, put it in your gift closet.

 But wait…..